Forricide/still-feel-alive/Chapter 6.md

 "I'm not sure.
 Quite frankly, you appeared out of nowhere.
 How should I trust you?
 But at the same time, I wouldn't want to let a potentially valuable opportunity pass me by."
 Sarah leans forward, just a little.
 "From what you've said, you don't remember much more than maybe your first name.
 You need a place to sleep; you need food.
 We can provide that, at least for a time."

 Her expression is still friendly, but it's suddenly sharper.
 She shivers a bit.
-"Perhaps we can discuss things further, explore your abilities. if you're willing to work."
+"Perhaps we can discuss things further, explore your abilities.
+We're always looking for powersets that augment ours; you seem to have a rather unique one yourself.
+I'd be interested in finding out what you can do, what you're able to accomplish.
+If you're willing to work with us, that is."

 Willing to be a cape, she was asking.
 Use her apparent superhuman powers.